Giraffe catfish

-The giraffe catfish, or bubu (Auchenoglanis occidentalis), is a species of catfish found in Africa.
+The giraffe catfish (Auchenoglanis occidentalis), or bubu, is a species of catfish found in Africa.
 It eats plants off the floor of lakes and streams.
 The diet of giraffe catfish is very dependent upon their environment.
 They keep an omnivorous diet but mainly eat insects present in the waters.

 Distribution and habitat

 The giraffe catfish is found throughout Africa in lakes and rivers, partially due to introduction and establishment in other areas.
 It is found in many important lakes and rivers such as the Nile and Lake Chad.
 Its distribution includes bodies of water from East Africa to West Africa.
 It generally lives in shallow waters with muddy bottoms.

 Anatomy and appearance

-This fish has a maximum size that sources say is between two and three feet.
+This fish has a maximum size that sources say is between 2 and 3 feet.

 The giraffe-like pattern will fade with age to a two-tone mottled brown.
 Various subspecies have been described for this fish, indicating some geographical color variation.